obravo7/K-Means-Clustering/README.md

 The python file provides a simple implementation of Lloyd's algorithm for K-means clustering.
 It consist of two steps:

-* Assignment step: Each observation is the data is assign to the nearest clusters by use of the Euclidean distance
+* Assignment step: Each observation in the data is assigned to the nearest cluster by use of the Euclidean distance from the point in the data to the cluster centroid.
-* Update step: The mean of each centroid is calculated and assigned to assigned as the corresponding centroid
+* Update step: The mean of each cluster is calculated and assigned as the new centroid.